K3Capital/sBOLD/README.md

 sBold introduces a mechanism for collateral aggregation across each internally operational Bold stability pool, which claims the accumulated discounted funds and swaps them for BOLD with a low boundary, based on slippage tolerance configuration.
 After the swaps are successfully executed, the contract deposits the BOLD primary asset with the same preset weights to each of the connected stability pools.

 The swap can be triggered by any actor, who could provide call data, which could be effective enough to result in a quantity of primary assets, equal to or more than the minimum calculated.
+The swaps can be partial and for a single collateral to ensure system's flexibility.

 sBold will onboard only trusted adapters, which are industry standard or internally owned and resilient strategies.
 Initially, sBold will rely on the battle-tested 1inch router v6 to aggregate the best liquidity options.
 In this configuration, the swap caller should input a route call received from the 1inch API.